 I love Evernote because I’m constantly making notes (and then losing them).
 Using Evernote, keeps all my notes online so that I can reference them from anywhere at any time.
 I use it to archive my web copy, blog posts and any event notes from a webinar or seminar I’ve attended.
 It also allows me to share my notes with others if I’d like.
 Evernote offers an online version, a desktop version and a mobile version, really how you use it is entirely up to you!
 Cost: Free / $25/yr+ for premium version

 I use Dropbox to store my work files.
-I keep folders for my client work so everything is [...]
-Read More»
+Read More →

 Looking for something specific?